Turkmeneli: The Turkmen homeland

-The Iraqi Turkmen/Turkomans generally consider several major cities, and small districts associated with these cities, as part of their homeland.
-The major cities claimed to be a part of Turkmeneli, in a north-to-south order, include: Mosul, Erbil, Kirkuk, Tuz Khurmatu (maybe sometimes even Tikrit) and Tal Afar, Sancar Altun Kupri, Kifri, Khanaqin, Kizil Ribat, Bakuba and Mendeli.
-Despite accusing Kurdish nationalists of making exaggerated maps of Kurdistan, Iraqi Turkmen nationalists also made very exaggerated maps of Turkmeneli, including many non-Turkmen settlements, and inflated the Turkmen population in Iraq.
-Samarra historically had a large Turkmen population which were among the earliest settlers in the city.
-Consequently, the Turkmeneli region lies between the Arab areas of settlement to the south and Kurdish areas to the north.
+The Iraqi Turkmens count the cities of Mosul, Erbil, Kirkuk, Tuz Khurmatu, Altun Kupri, Kifri, Khanaqin, Sadiya, Mendeli, Baqubah, and Tikrit as part of Turkmeneli.

+Samarra has historically had a large Turkmen population which were among the earliest settlers in the city.

 Flag of Turkmeneli

 The flag of Turkmeneli is a sky blue banner, featuring a central white crescent and star, flanked above and below by two narrow horizontal white stripes.
 It is used as the ethnic and political symbol of the Iraqi Turkmen community.

 The sky blue color, known as gök mavisi in Turkmen, symbolizes the Turkic heritage.
-While there is no fixed shade, the hexadecimal color #52B5F7 is widely used.
+While there is no fixed shade, the hexadecimal color is widely used.
 The crescent and star are common symbols in Turkic and Islamic iconography, representing cultural and religious heritage.
 The two horizontal white lines are interpreted as symbolic representation of the region on which Turkic peoples inhabit between the Danube River in Austria (the maximum extent of the Ottoman Empire) to the Great Wall of China.